Because Body Délice believes in a better world, each year, we redistribute a portion of your payment to different nonprofit organizations.

 Founded by Brian Williams in 2007, Red Panda Network has become a world leader in efforts to protect red pandas and their habitat.

 They work with local communities in Nepal to serve as active partners in the conservation of wild red pandas and their habitat.

 The red panda is the original panda, discovered some 50 years before the giant panda!
-They are carnivore that has adapted to eating almost exclusively bamboo.
-Red pandas are the only species remaining in their taxonomic family, a living relict of the past.
-Saving them is important to the preservation of the world’s natural heritage and global biodiversity.
+These carnivores have adapted to eat almost exclusively bamboo.
+The red panda is the only specie remaining in the taxonomic family, a living relict of the past.
+Saving these animals is important to the preservation of the world’s natural heritage and global biodiversity.

 Some figures on Red Pandas